flo1166/Regression_JavaClass/README.md

 This code solves a regression problem.
 Two methods are implemented:
 + for linear regression (KQS)
-+ for quadratic functions, transformed as a linear problem
++ for quadratic functions, transformed as a linear problem It returns the m, t (or quadratic: a, lambda) parameter and the residuals (y - y_hat).

 ## Structure:
 + datapoints = build object where a datapoint consist of a week and product price